NativeScript/firebase/packages/firebase-admob/README.md

 #### Testing Banner ads in development mode

 >**Note:** When developing your app, make sure you use test ads rather than live, production ads.
 Failure to do so can lead to suspension of your account.
+Make sure you replace the test unit ID with your ad unit ID before publishing your app.

 To enable dedicated test ad unit ID for banners, visit the links below:

 - [Android demo units](https://developers.google.com/admob/android/test-ads#demo_ad_units)
 - [iOS demo units](https://developers.google.com/admob/ios/test-ads#demo_ad_units)

-Make sure you replace it with your ad unit ID before publishing your app.

 Below are examples of adding a Banner ad in several NativeScript flavors.

 #### Add Banner ad in NativeScript Core

 Register the plugin namespace in the Page element under a prefix(`ui` for example), access the `BannerAd` view from the namespace via the prefix and add it to your XML.

 The `BannerAd` requires the following attributes to be set:
 -  `unitId`
 - `BannerAdSize`: You can set this value in the callback function of the `layoutChanged` event.
 For more information, see [Customize the banner ad size](#customize-the-banner-ad-size)